Once you have connected the Shopify app to your HubSpot account, you can analyze your data in HubSpot and automate your orders with workflows.

 At this time, it's not possible to use HubSpot to send Shopify invoice emails or other transactional emails for completed Shopify purchases.
 The Shopify integration is designed to conduct marketing activities for ecommerce in HubSpot and keep transactional activities in Shopify.

-Can I use a third-party Shopify integration with the native integration?
+Can I use third-party Shopify integrations with the HubSpot-Shopify integration?

 Yes.
 However, if the third-party integrator creates deal records for orders, having both integrations can create duplicate deal records.
 The deal records created by the HubSpot-Shopify integration can be identified by the deal property EComm Synced.